rhuantac/docs-sysadmin/doc/config/carrier-modules.md

 `regex`: If a number matches this regular expression then it is considered to be classified as the properties name (UNIQUE_NAME).
 Capture groups can be used to make your expression cleaner but will have no impact on the number.

-`friendly_name`: This is the name presented to users of the Kazoo UI when viewed in the number manager or on the permission tab.
+`friendly_name`: This is the name presented to users of the **Monster UI** when viewed in the number manager or on the permission tab.
 If a friendly name is not provided the `UNIQUE_NAME` of the classifier is used.

 `pretty_print`: This is a way to change the format of numbers matching the classifier in emails sent by **Kazoo**, such as voicemail notifications.
 Prior to pretty printing a number it will be normalized via the e164_converters to ensure it is in a known format.
 The following characters can be used in a pretty print string to manipulate the number: